Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/access-from-dbt-cloud.md

 ---
-title: "Access dbt Explorer from dbt Cloud features"
+title: "Access dbt Explorer from dbt platform features"
-sidebar_label: "Access from dbt Cloud"
+sidebar_label: "Access from dbt platform"
-description: "Learn where and how to directly access and interact with dbt Explorer from dbt Cloud features and products."
+description: "Learn where and how to directly access and interact with dbt Explorer from dbt platform features and products."
 ---

 Access <Constant name="explorer" /> from other features and products inside <Constant name="cloud" />, ensuring you have a seamless experience navigating between resources and lineage in your project.

 This page explains how to access <Constant name="explorer" /> from various <Constant name="cloud" /> features, including the <Constant name="cloud_ide" /> and jobs.
 While the primary way to navigate to <Constant name="explorer" /> is through the **Explore** link in the navigation, you can also access it from other <Constant name="cloud" /> features.

-### dbt Cloud IDE
+### Studio IDE
 You can enhance your project navigation and editing experience by directly accessing resources from the [<Constant name="cloud_ide" />](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) to <Constant name="explorer" /> for model, seed, or snapshot files.
 This workflow offers a seamless transition between the <Constant name="cloud_ide" /> and <Constant name="explorer" />, allowing you to quickly navigate between viewing project metadata and making updates to your models or other resources without switching contexts.

 #### Access dbt Explorer from the IDE